 If you have already been a victim of identity theft, you can take advantage of an extended fraud alert that lasts up to seven years.
 You will need to file a police report to verify the identity theft.
 Not only is the creditor notification requirement extended, but you may also ask for two more free credit file disclosures during that time (over and above your free annual report), and you are excluded from prescreened credit and insurance offers for five years from the start of the extended fraud alert.

 If you are a member of the military on active duty, credit bureaus must also offer you free electronic credit monitoring.

 These fraud alerts are quite effective at keeping people from opening new credit accounts in your name, but there is one more extensive step that you can apply – the credit freeze.

 For fraudulent use of your existing credit card, your liability under Federal law is limited to $50, but you still have the time-consuming task of straightening out the situation.
 Some card companies offer services that alert you to unusual activity on your account, such as a sequence of unusually large purchases.
+Some issuers also enable you to freeze your credit cards when you are not using them.
 Take advantage of any such offers that are available to you.